 Another relaxation of the measurement complexity of sequential measurements are \emph{non-adaptive measurements} where the performed measurement on an individual copy does not depend on the previously obtained measurement results.
 Furthermore, the complexity of the implementation of the \ac{POVM} can be quantified, e.g.\ by measures for the complexity of the circuits required for its implementation in terms of local gates.
 The qualitative assessment of the measurement complexity as being experimentally feasible or not can vary widely for different devices and platforms.

 A certification test is only required to accept the target state.
 However, in practice, such test will accept states from some region around the target state with large probability.
 This property of a certification test is called \emph{robustness (against deviations from the target states)}.
-One way of how such a robustness can be guaranteed is by estimating the distance of the targeted state $\rho$ and the prepared state $\rhop$, as we will see in Section~\ref{sec:fidelity_estimation} on \emph{fidelity estimation}, which bounds on the distance.
-In this way, one obtains more information (a distance) than just certification (just {\accept} or {\reject}).
+One way of how such a robustness can be guaranteed is by estimating the distance of the targeted state $\rho$ and the prepared state $\rhop$, as we see in Section~\ref{sec:fidelity_estimation} on \emph{fidelity estimation}.
+In this way, one obtains more information (a distance) than just {\accept} or {\reject}.

 Clearly, one can also certify through full quantum state tomography.
 However, the number of single sequential measurements in general required for tomography of a state $\rhop \in \DM(\CC^d)$ scales as $\Omega(d\rank(\rho))$ and as $\Omega(d^2\rank(\rho)^2)$ in the case two-outcome Pauli string measurements \cite{FlaGroLiu12}.
-So, for the relevant case of pure $n$-qubit states this number scales as least as $2^{n}$.
+So, for the relevant case of pure $n$-qubit states this number scales at least as $2^{n}$.
 This measurement effort becomes infeasible already for relatively moderate $n$.

-We will see that fidelity estimation can work with dramatically fewer measurements than full tomography, when the target state has additional structure.
+As we will see, fidelity estimation can work with dramatically fewer measurements than full tomography, when the target state has additional structure.
 In many situations, certification can work with even fewer measurements than fidelity estimation thanks to an improved $\epsilon$-dependence in the sample complexity.

-Our definition of a validation and certification test used the somewhat arbitrary confidence value of $2/3$.
+Our definition of a certification test used the somewhat arbitrary confidence value of $2/3$.
 It is not hard to see that as long as the failure probability is bounded away from $1$, the confidence can be amplified by repeating the test multiple times.

 \ex{ \begin{exerciseblock}[label={ex:confidence_amplification}]{Confidence amplification} Let $\mc T_{n_\rho}$ be an $\epsilon$-certification test of a quantum state $\rho$ from $n_\rho$ iid.\ samples with maximum failure probability $\delta = \frac 13$.
 We repeat the certification test $N$ times and obtain a new certification test by performing a majority vote on the outcomes.
 Show that the new test satisfies the \emph{completeness} and \emph{soundness} conditions